ChenHua-Hsu/higgs_dna_tutorial/07_FinalFits/README.md

 # Install Final Fit package
 git clone -b $FINALFIT_TAG https://github.com/cms-analysis/flashggFinalFit.git
 cd flashggFinalFit/
+source setup.sh
 ```

 Ignore the compilation warnings from the CombineTools package.
 These will be fixed in the near future.

-In every new shell run the following to add `tools/commonTools` and `tools/commonObjects` to you `${PYTHONPATH}`:
+In every new shell/terminal, we must go to the base directory of the flashggFinalFit repository and reactivate the environment with:
 ```
-cmsenv
 source setup.sh
 ```